AlexanderDesmond/UnemployedSamurai/README.md

 ## How to Run
-The following commands assume you are already in the project root folder.
+The following commands assume you are already in the project root folder and have already run `npm install` in the frontend and backend folders.
-<br><b>Might not work on Mac; in progress to fix!</b>

 ### Front-End (Angular)
 ```
 cd Assignment3